If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 P-coumaroyl tartaric acid – 1.00mg (green), 0.56mg (red).

 Green grapes, meanwhile, carry this gene, but it lies dormant due to mutations.
 The plant’s fruit stays green, and possesses less antioxidants overall.
-You can see that by observing wild grapes, grapes that have to survive independently without the farmer’s protective hand.
+You can see that by observing wild grapes, which have to survive independently without the protection of farmers.

 Almost every wild species in the modern world is purple, red or blue.
 The Ancient Egyptians and Greeks created the modern wine industry 5000 years ago, and their favoured variety of grapes was said to be purple.